Torii: Origins

-In Japan, the torii was adopted by Shingon Buddhism founder Kūkai, who used it to demarcate the sacred space used for the homa ceremony.

 Scholars believe that the stylistic origins of the Japanese torii derived from the Indian torana.
 According to several scholars, the vast evidence shows how the torii, both etymologically and architecturally, were originally derived from the torana, a free-standing sacred ceremonial gateway which marks the entrance of a sacred enclosure, an element prominent in Indian Buddhist architecture.
 The hypothesis arose in the 19th and 20th centuries due to similarities in structure and name between the two gates.
 Linguistic and historical theories have now emerged, but no conclusion has yet been reached.
 Various tentative etymologies of the word torii exist.
 According to one of them, the name derives from the term tōri-iru (通り入る).

 Other theories claim torii may be related to the pailou of China.
 These structures however can assume a great variety of forms, only some of which actually somewhat resemble a torii.
 The same goes for Korea's hongsalmun.
 Unlike its Chinese counterpart, the hongsal-mun does not vary greatly in design and is always painted red, with "arrowsticks" located on the top of the structure (hence the name).
 Another hypothesis takes the name literally: the gate would originally have been some kind of bird perch.
 This is based on the religious use of bird perches in Asia, such as the Korean sotdae (솟대), which are poles with one or more wooden birds resting on their top.
 Commonly found in groups at the entrance of villages together with totem poles called jangseung, they are talismans which ward off evil spirits and bring the villagers good luck.
 "Bird perches" similar in form and function to the sotdae exist also in other shamanistic cultures in China, Mongolia and Siberia.
 Although they do not look like torii and serve a different function, these "bird perches" show how birds in several Asian cultures are believed to have magic or spiritual properties, and may therefore help explain the enigmatic literal meaning of the torii's name ("bird perch").